Emperor Hui of Jin: Regency of and usurpation by Sima Lun

 In spring 301, Sima Lun had Emperor Hui yield the throne to him, and gave Emperor Hui the honorific title of retired emperor (太上皇).
 In order to appease those who might be angry at his usurpation, he rewarded many people with honors.
 Sun, in particular, was issuing edicts based on his own whims.
 Suspecting three key princes – Sima Jiong the Prince of Qi (Emperor Hui's cousin and the son of Emperor Hui's uncle Sima You, Prince Xian of Qi), Sima Ying the Prince of Chengdu (Emperor Hui's half-brother), and Sima Yong the Prince of Hejian (the grandson of Emperor Hui's great-granduncle Sima Fu the Prince of Anping), each of whom had strong independent military commands—Sun sent his trusted subordinates to be their assistants.
 Prince Jiong refused and declared a rebellion to restore Emperor Hui.
-Prince Ying, Sima Ai the Prince of Changsha (Emperor Hui's half-brother), and Sima Xin (司馬歆) the Duke of Xinye (the son of Sima Jun, a granduncle of Emperor Hui) all declared support for Prince Jiong.
+Prince Ying, Sima Ai the Prince of Changsha (Emperor Hui's half-brother), and Sima Xin the Duke of Xinye (the son of Sima Jun, a granduncle of Emperor Hui) all declared support for Prince Jiong.
 Prince Yong initially sent his general Zhang Fang with intent to support Sima Lun, but then heard that Princes Jiong and Ying had great forces, and so declared for the rebels instead.
 Sima Lun's forces were easily defeated by Princes Jiong and Ying's forces, and after just declaring himself emperor for three months, Sima Lun was captured by officials in Luoyang who declared for the rebellion as well, and forced to issue an edict returning the throne to Emperor Hui.
 He was then forced to commit suicide.
 Sun and other associates of Sima Lun were executed.

 Some thought that a power balance that Emperor Wu had hoped for at his death might be restored, as Princes Jiong and Ying were each given regent titles (and awarded the nine bestowments, in one rare case where the nine bestowments were not signs of an impending usurpation, although Prince Ying declined the bestowments), and many talented officials were promoted into important positions.
 However, the Princes Jiong and Ying were actually apprehensive of each other's power, and Prince Ying decided to yield the central government regency to Prince Jiong at the time and return to his defense post at Yecheng.